xJeneKx/vrf-provider/README.md

 ```
 node getMyAddress.js
 ```
 Copy the address and fund it using Obyte wallet.
-100000 bytes (0.0001 GB)
+1000000 bytes (0.001 GB)

 ### Run
 ```
 node start.js
 ```
+The console will display the public key for adding the bot, as well as the address for replenishment and use in AA

 ## Help